rootpi2203/hs22-mc1/README.md

       * What other 2-3 topologies/patterns do you know used for data processing?
 Describe the differences and use cases with at least one additional topology.
       * Which pattern suits your chosen application best?

+#### Bonus 2
+Show how your container setup could be integrated into a container orchestration system (such as Kubernets) and how it would profit from this.
+Or show how you could replace some of the components with cloud-based offers and what changes/consideradtions come with this.

 ### Part 3: Performance Analysis and Evaluation

-1. Change the scalability of your communication framework by chaning the used resources.
-(E.g.: add brokers and/or zookeepers and play with parameters in the docker-compose file.)
+1. Change the scalability of your communication framework by changing the used resources.
+(E.g.: add brokers and/or zookeepers and play with parameters in the docker-compose file.
+Use orders of magnited more producers/consumers.)
 Perform 2-3 experiments with different configurations.
 Document your experiments and their results appropriately (e.g. by video recording).
 Discuss the results in about 200 words.

 2. Analyze the performance of your application: